are now being held

 HAWL is only able to keep the costs of the teaching courses down by relying on the generous donations of benefactors and Friends.
 Please help us to continue our work by sending a donation via our PayPal account.

 Our team are all qualified homoeopathic vets and professional homoeopaths, all with farm experience.
 Drawing on our combined experience and teaching skills, we have put together a course which is as unique as it is inspiring.
 It is simple, comprehensive, useful and above all, fun.

-Twelve years of teaching, 31 courses and over 350 HAWL farmers.
+Fourteen years of teaching, 36 courses and 407 HAWL farmers.

 |Farmers Weekly Farm Advisor of the Year Finalist 2010|